Pye Telecom History Group - Virtual Pye Museum

 The equipment was primarily intended for use as an aid to the landing of aircraft under conditions of poor visibility, but it quickly became useful as a standard approach aid in all circumstances.

-The complete system comprised a "Localiser" transmitter, providing guidance in azimuth along the extended centre line of the runway; a "Glidepath" transmitter providing guidance in elevation along a sloping path which intersects the ground at the optimum point of contact, and three "Marker Beacon" transmitters spaced along the approach path and providing indication of distance from touch-down.
-The complete system is remotely monitored from a separate "Remote Control Console" which is located in the main airfield control buildings.
+The complete system comprised a "Localiser" transmitter, providing guidance in azimuth along the extended centre line of the runway; a "Glidepath" transmitter provided guidance in elevation along a sloping path which intersected with the ground at the optimum point of contact, and three "Marker Beacon" transmitters spaced along the approach path which provided indication of distance from touch-down.
+The complete system was remotely monitored from a separate "Remote Control Console" which was located in the main airfield control buildings.

 More to follow